decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 This file will be zipped alongside the `aMaleModelFile.glb`, `aTextureFile.png`, `aFemaleModelFile.glb` and `anotherTextureFile.png`.

-To add a custom thumbnail to the wearable, you can add a `thumbnail.png` file to the ZIP file and the file will be processed when uploaded..
+To add a custom thumbnail to the wearable, you can add a `thumbnail.png` file.

 Once all the files are ready, to upload the wearables in bulk, follow these steps: